 Program Logistics

-Please meet at the lobby of the Glacier Park Lodge at 9.00am (pacific) time on the first day (Map).
+Please meet at the lobby of the Ramada Inn in Golden, BCat 9:30 am (local time) on the first day.
 The first day will be spent in the classroom so be dressed for the great indoors!
+Rogers Pass is approximately a 45-minute drive from Golden.

 Transportation